cychotic/SymConv/README.md

 You can modify words.txt/symbols.txt anyway you like.
 But it must be a set with UNIQUE values.
 The size of words.txt/symbols.txt must be compatible with each other.

-wordutil.py contains function that filter out
+wordutil.py contains functions that I used to filter out unwanted words.
+Read the code to see the filters.